Looking to venture into the laser engraving and cutting business? You've come to the right place!

 If you are making customized gifts and items, you can contact companies and businesses and tell them about the customized gifts and boxes you make.
 They might ask you for special corporate boxes, keychains, pens, or anything they want.

 You can contact nearby schools and show your engraved products.
-It could be wooden alphabets and numbers, wooden toys, building blocks, DIY toys, etc. Other than that, you can offer them engraved shields, cups, and gifts as well.
+It could be wooden alphabets and numbers, wooden toys, building blocks, DIY toys, etc.

 Nearby stores also require wall clocks, toys, customized items, décor items, and many other things.
 You can show your product range and ask about their requirements.